lunaviadev/technical-art-writeups/WEEK-4/week-4-writeup/AnimationSystemsTask.md

 ## 3. Animation Layering & Slot System

+The animation blending was a bit more confusing for me as I didn't quite understand the whole bone blending to begin with.
+I read through the provided documentation (Using Layered Animations in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) though this didn't really help me much with understanding how to actually implement it into my project.

+I then watched this youtube video (How to Blend Animations in Unreal Engine 5 - YouTube, s.d.) to help me understand how to implement the animation layering system.
+This was a lot more beneficial to see it visualised and eventually allowed me to actually implement it into my project.

+---

 Though not featured in my combat showcase, I implemented the animation layering system to allow the character to attack while moving.
 I eventually cut the ability to do this though as in an effort to make the combat more similar to the Dark souls series as they dont allow movement while attacking for sword based weapons.

 In the Anim Graph, I used the `Layered Blend Per Bone` node.